-6.1.3.1 Vegetation Manipulation Methods
+6.1.7.1 Vegetation Manipulation Methods

 Non-Native Invasive Grass Control (Herbicides): A grass-specific herbicide (e.g., Fusilade) is recommended to limit the effects of treatment to the target vegetation.
-Herbicide application would need to be combined with removal of thatch to maximize the benefit of the treatment by opening up the canopy and removing the mechanical barrier for SBKR and allowing space for the plant species to grow.
-The effect of this treatment is likely to mimic that of the clearing treatment tested by Hernandez and Sandquist.
+Herbicide application would need to be combined with removal of thatch to maximize the benefit of the treatment by increasing bare ground and removing the mechanical barrier for SBKR and allowing space for the plant species to grow.
+The effect of this treatment is likely to mimic that of the clearing treatment tested by Hernandez and Sandquist (2019).